Whaleback Light: History

-The station (known in early records as "Whales Back") was first established in 1830 for $20,000.
+The station (known in early records as "Whales Back") was established in 1830 for $20,000.
 The tower was upgraded in 1855 with a new lantern and a fourth order Fresnel lens.
 A fog bell and tower were installed in 1863.
-In 1869, storms had caused cracks in the tower and foundation causing the decision to build a new tower in 1872.
-The new tower, still standing today, was built with dovetailed granite blocks alongside the original tower, which was removed in 1880.
+In 1869, storms had caused cracks in the tower and foundation causing a new tower to be built in 1872.
+This tower, still standing today, was constructed with dovetailed granite blocks alongside the original tower, which was removed in 1880.
 The light is 59 ft above mean sea level, and the tower, also housed the keeper's living quarters and a storage area.

+The light was automated in 1963.
 At some point the fog bell was replaced with a horn and in 1991, the volume of the horn was reduced because it was damaging the integrity of the structure.
-The light was automated in 1963.

-The current lighthouse exhibits two white flashes every 10 seconds and is created by a modern VLB-44 LED light, which was installed in October 2009.

 In 2007, under the National Lighthouse Preservation Act of 2000, Whaleback lighthouse was made available to a suitable new steward.
 The American Lighthouse Foundation and its chapter Friends of Portsmouth Harbor Lighthouses submitted an application and in November 2008, became the new owners.

+The light exhibits two white flashes every 10 seconds.
+From 2009–2021, this was produced by a modern VLB-44 LED.
+Due to public outcry, in 2022 the Coast Guard replaced the VLB-44 with a VRB-25, similar to what the lighthouse had used prior to 2009.